kirbs-btw/shuffle.ai/README.md

 # shuffle.ai
+## general idea
-Developing an AI to choose fitting songs to a request
+Developing an AI to choose songs depending on a user request.